Moisturiser Chemistry Explained

 Non-comedogenic: The ingredients do not cause the pores on the face, chest or back to become blocked and develop comedones (blackheads).
 Testing of products may have been done on rabbit ears.

 Oil in Water Emulsion: A small amount of oil is dissolved in water.
 This is a water-based product.
 These products are usually lotions or light creams and dissolve readily into the skin without leaving a greasy film.

 Sensitive Skin Formula: There is no definition for this term.
 The product may have reduced fragrance or preservatives.

 Therapeutic Effect: Restores the natural skin barrier to help the skin heal.

-Fragrance Free: No fragrance used in the product.
+Fragrance-Free: No fragrance is used in the product.
 The product may actually have a masking fragrance to decrease the odour of the oils in the products.

 Water in Oil Emulsion: A small amount of water is dissolved in an oil-based product (petrolatum, mineral oil, natural plant oils).
 These products are usually heavier creams or ointments and can act as occlusive agents by forming a film on the skin.

 Have you seen Florence’s book about Cosmetic Chemistry?
 Take a look here.